 - a.
-Upon receipt of the randomisation envelopes for the trial, the research nurse will be requested to check their integrity and send confirmation of this back to the MC CTU. - b.
-Any discrepancies will be immediately reported to the MC CTU.
-(Needs to be a log to record this check periodically as well as on receipt) - c.
-Randomisation envelopes should be periodically checked by the research nurse to ensure that they are intact and that they are in sequence.
-These checks should be documented on the appropriate log and sent to the MC CTU.
+Upon receipt of the randomisation envelopes for the trial, the research nurse will be requested to check they are intact and that they are in sequence and send confirmation of this back to the MC CTU. - b.
+Any discrepancies will be immediately reported to the MC CTU